God-Development/ATMRobbery/README.md

 # ATM Robbery forked from nb_atmrob

+needa update this one so if you download this it wont work

 this was not my creation, however a lot of edits went into it.
 Enjoy :)